Radiohead: 2002–2006: Hail to the Thief and solo work

 Hail to the Thief was Radiohead's final album with EMI; in 2006, The New York Times described Radiohead as "by far the world's most popular unsigned band".
 Following the Hail to the Thief tour, Radiohead went on hiatus to spend time with their families and work on solo projects.
 Yorke and Jonny Greenwood contributed to the Band Aid 20 charity single "Do They Know It's Christmas?", produced by Godrich.
 Greenwood composed soundtracks for the films Bodysong (2004) and There Will Be Blood (2007); the latter was the first of several collaborations with the director Paul Thomas Anderson.
 In July 2006, Yorke released his debut solo album, The Eraser, comprising mainly electronic music.
-He stressed it was made with the band's blessing, and that Radiohead were not breaking up.
+He stressed it was made with Radiohead's blessing, and that they were not breaking up.
 Jonny Greenwood said: "He had to get this stuff out, and everyone was happy [for Yorke to make it] ...
 He'd go mad if every time he wrote a song it had to go through the Radiohead consensus."
 Selway and Jonny Greenwood appeared in the 2005 film Harry Potter and the Goblet of Fire as members of the fictional band the Weird Sisters.

-2006–2009: departure from EMI, In Rainbows, and "pay what you want"
+2006–2009: Departure from EMI, In Rainbows, and "pay what you want"

 Radiohead began work on their seventh album in February 2005.
 Instead of involving Godrich, Radiohead hired the producer Spike Stent, but the collaboration was unsuccessful.
 In September 2005, Radiohead contributed "I Want None of This", a piano dirge, for the War Child charity album Help: A Day in the Life.
-The album was sold online, with "I Want None of This" the most downloaded track, though it was not released as a single.
 In late 2006, after touring Europe and North America with new material, Radiohead re-enlisted Godrich and resumed work in London, Oxford and rural Somerset, England.
 Recording ended in June 2007 and the recordings were mastered the following month.

 In 2007, EMI was acquired by the private equity firm Terra Firma.
 Radiohead were critical of the new management, and no new deal was agreed.
 The Independent reported that EMI had offered Radiohead a £3 million advance, but had refused to relinquish rights to the band's back catalogue.
 An EMI spokesman stated that Radiohead had demanded "an extraordinary amount of money".
 Radiohead's management and Yorke released statements denying that they had asked for a large advance, but had instead wanted control over their back catalogue.